Faysal-MD/Django_Project_Management/README.md

 # Django_Project_Management

-This is a Django project that utilizes Django REST Framework (DRF) for handling authentication.
-The project includes endpoints for user registration, login, and profile management.
+This repository contains the Project Management built using Django and Django REST Framework.
+The API provides endpoints for user registration, authentication, and managing projects, tasks, and comments.

 ### Setup